-Drugs case: Actor Shwetha Kumari gets judicial custody
+Drugs case: Actor Shwetha Kumari remanded in judicial custody

 Mumbai, Jan 07: South Indian actor Shwetha Kumari, arrested in connection with a drug seizure case, was remanded in judicial custody by a court here on Thursday.